openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 | timeclock           | enableevent       | Number        | Enable event or monitor events enabled       |
 | timeclock           | disableevent      | Number        | Disable event or monitor events disabled     |

-The channels available on each keypad device (i.e. keypad, ttkeypad, intlkeypad, pico, vcrx, and virtualkeypad) will vary with keypad type and model.
+The channels available on each keypad device (i.e. keypad, ttkeypad, intlkeypad, grafikeyekeypad, pico, vcrx, and virtualkeypad) will vary with keypad type and model.
-Appropriate channels will be created automatically by the keypad, ttkeypad, intlkeypad, and pico handlers based on the setting of the `model` parameter for those thing types.
+Appropriate channels will be created automatically by the keypad, ttkeypad, intlkeypad, grafikeyekeypad, and pico thing handlers based on the setting of the `model` parameter for those thing types.

 ### Commands supported by channels